-Receiving credit for transfer credit is easy!
-Simply have your college/s, ACE, CLEP, DSST and/or ECE send your official transcripts to the USCI Registrar.
-If you want to take a challenge exam, call the Registrar at 800.347.7899, ext.
+To begin the process of U.S. Career Institute evaluating your records for transfer credit, request that your college(s), ACE, CLEP, DSST and/or ECE send your official transcripts to the Registrar.
+If you want to take a challenge exam, call the Registrar at 800.766.9006, ext.
 6331.
 All transfer credit will be evaluated by the Registrar.
-You will be notified in writing of the results of transfer credit evaluation, including tuition amounts.
+You will be notified in writing of the results of transfer credit evaluation.